DanielOgorchock/OmniThing/README.md

 ### Version History
 #### Alpha
+- 0.8.2
+  - Add optional InputFloat to SwitchLevel and DimmerSwitch
 - 0.8.1
   - Fix segfault caused by SwitchLevel and DimmerSwitch dereferencing null pointer
 - 0.8.0